mklabs/ghv3/readme.md

 [http://developer.github.com/v3/#client-errors](http://developer.github.com/v3/#client-errors)

 Callback functions can take any number of arguments, but the first argument is always an error or null.

-## notes on sha

-most requests are based on sha.
-You may omit to specify the placeholder value.
-If not specified, the request method will get the latest sha from this repo, either by requesting the api or pulling from the cache, and then output the original request method.

 ## todo